atroposs-migration/atroposs-sample-module/README.md

 <br>

-### Have a look at the naming guidelines in [here](https://github.com/PRODYNA/atroposs-sample-module/blob/main/_Instructions%20%26%20READMEs/how-to-build-atroposs-module.md), just so you know about them.
+### Have a look at the [naming guidelines](https://github.com/PRODYNA/atroposs-sample-module/blob/main/_Instructions%20%26%20READMEs/naming-guidelines.md), just so you know about them.

 <br>